scalacenter/course-management-tools/docs/getting_started.md

 The Course Management Tools use a command line interface with the following commands:

-- **cmt-admin**: as the name suggest, this command is used for administration purposes, such as renumbering exercises, generating the root `build.sbt` build definition file
+- **cmt-mainadm**: as the name suggest, this command is used for administration purposes, such as renumbering exercises, generating the root `build.sbt` build definition file
 - **cmt-studentify**: this command is used to generate an artifact that is suited